AI4Finance-Foundation/FinRL-Meta/tutorials_python/README.md

-**OurMission**: to provide user-friendly demos using python.
+**Our Mission**: to provide user-friendly demos using python.
 Users can run them locally.
 Moreover, developers can dubug them locally to identify bugs; however, using notebooks is impossible.

 **Principles**: